rjhornsby/control-repo/README.md

 1. Install Gitlab
  - https://about.gitlab.com/downloads/

-2. After Gitlab is installed you may sign if with the `root` user and password `5iveL!fe`
+2. After Gitlab is installed you may sign in with the user `root` and password `5iveL!fe`

 3. Make an user for yourself